Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

 - When a user plays the Sudoku game, the game will automatically check if the board is completed or not rather than having the user to press the button

+### `Scenario 1`

+- Given: The user has almost finished solving the puzzle (filled in all the cells that were not pre-filled except one)
+- When: The user fills in the last cell with the correct value
+- Then: The application shows a toast vicotry message accompanied with a victory sound file

+### `Scenario 2`

+- Given: The user has almost finished solving the puzzle (filled in all the cells that were not pre-filled except one)
+- When: The user fills in the last cell with the incorrect value
+- Then: The application game screen does not do any actions that indicates the completeness of the game

 ## 16. DIFFERENT DEVICES